jkamenik/orig-blog/source/_posts/2014-02-28-ronin-avery-kamenik.markdown

 The next time Mel feels the urge she pushes, while the Doula and I hold her legs.
 She pushed him to engagement, so the Midwife starts massaging the cervix to get it around his head.
 A few pushes later Ronin is descending.
 The Midwife is very happy with the quality, strength, and duration of Mel's pushes.

 **6:45am** The Midwife points out the very top of Ronin's head, which is just visible, and doesn't retract between pushes.
-This means he is fully engaged.
+This means that Mel's "practice" pushing will actually birth Ronin.

 About 3 pushes later and he is fully crowning.
-The Midwife holds her hand on Ronin's head to prevent him for ejecting and calls for a gown.
+The Midwife holds her hand on Ronin's head to prevent him from ejecting and calls for a gown.
 The room is teaming with Doctors and nurses now, and she is given freedom to push.

 1 push and the head is out.
 Couple pushes later his shoulders.

 **7:04am** Ronin is born and laying on Mel's chest.
 They give her a few moments before taking him for clean up and scoring.

 **8am** Everything went well.
-Ronin is looking great and we are left alone for several hours to enjoy our new baby.
+Ronin has a 1 minute Apgar score of 8 and 5 minute score of 9.
+He is looking great and we are left alone for several hours to enjoy our new baby.

 **10am** The nurse comes back in to give Ronin his first bath, and check him over again.
 They are still waiting for a recovery room to become free so we remain in the delivery room.